-After its acquisition, the developer and manufacturer of systems air not manned (WHO) nano class now integrate Lepton of Flir sensor technology to provide a solution for monitoring and intelligent recognition of the security industry and military.
+After its acquisition, the developer and manufacturer of unmanned aerial systems (Uas) nano-class will now integrate Flir's Lepton sensor technology to provide an intelligent surveillance and reconnaissance solution to the security and military industry.

-The acquisition on the part of FLIR Systems Norwegian manufacturer of nano-drones PROX Dynamics has supposed an investment of some 134 millions of dollars in cash, as announced by the company, which aims to improve and extend its range of Flir Airbone and Lepton technology sensors.
+The acquisition by Flir Systems from Norwegian nano-drone manufacturer Prox Dynamics has been an investment of some 134 millions of dollars in cash, as announced by the company, aimed at improving and extending its range of Flir Airbone sensors and Lepton technology.

-So Andy Teich pointed out, President and CEO of FLir Systems: "this acquisition adds a capability unique in technology of systems air not manned" (WHO) to our portfolio.
-Prox Dynamics team has created a differential solution now incorporates our advanced intelligence sensor Lepton, surveillance and reconnaissance that fits with our vision of growth in this market".
+So pointed out Andy Teich, president and CEO of FLir Systems: "this acquisition adds a unique capability in unmanned aerial systems technology (Uas) to our portfolio.
+The Prox Dynamics team has created a differential solution that now incorporates our Lepton sensor for advanced intelligence, surveillance and recognition that fits our vision of growth in this market".

-In this sense, FLIR will invest in improving flexibility, performance and cost the personal recognition platform (Staff Reconnaissance System – PRS) Prox Dynamics that fits your system Black Hornet (a nano unmanned helicopter), with air sensor in a manual driver for this device's size pocket a soldier can throw hand in the field, which provides a significant advantage in the planning of the mission.
+In this sense, Flir to invest in improving flexibility, performance and cost the personal recognition platform (Personal Reconnaissance System – Prs) Prox Dynamics that frames your Black Hornet system (an unmanned nano helicopter), with an aerial sensor and a manual controller for this pocket-sized device that a soldier can throw by hand into the field, which provides a significant advantage in mission planning.

-Black Hornet uses it technology Lepton from Flir, with micro cameras thermal, visible spectrum camera, advanced technology of rotor low-power and proprietary software for flight control, inter, lighter and insurance market to make it in one of the remote control helicopters, offering a very advanced surveillance solution, especially useful for traditional military forces and advanced and saving for the traditional military and special operations forces.
+Black Hornet uses Flir's Lepton technology, with micro thermal cameras, visible spectrum cameras, Advanced low-power rotor technology and proprietary software for flight control, among others, that make it one of the lightest and safest drones on the market, offering a very advanced surveillance solution, especially useful for traditional and advanced and saving military forces for traditional military forces and special operations forces.

 Did you like this article?

-Subscribe to our RSS feed and you will lose nothing in.
+Subscribe to our RSS feed And you won't miss anything.